kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 <h1>New provider implementations</h1>

 The use of `failureReason` and `failureMessage` should not be used for new InfraMachinePool implementations.
 In other areas of the Cluster API, starting from the v1beta2 contract version, there is no more special treatment for provider's terminal failures within Cluster API.
+These fields should be regarded as deprecated.

 In case necessary, "terminal failures" should be surfaced using conditions, with a well documented type/reason;
 it is up to consumers to treat them accordingly.

 </aside>

 ### InfraMachinePoolTemplate, InfraMachineTemplatePoolList resource definition

-For a given InfraMachinePool resource, you SHOULD also add a sorresponding InfraMachinePoolTemplate resource in order to use it in ClusterClasses.
+For a given InfraMachinePool resource, you SHOULD also add a corresponding InfraMachinePoolTemplate resource in order to use it in ClusterClasses.
 The template resource MUST be name `<InfraMachinePool>Template`.

-### InfraMachinePoolTemplate: support for SSA dry run

 ```go
 // +kubebuilder:object:root=true